 - Premiums are not typically refundable without an additional policy rider.

-- Policy is not permanent.
+- The policy is not permanent.

-- Policy does not build cash value.
+- The policy does not build cash value.